Skip to main content

 Edit the bid terms

-Update the GPU count, minimum GPU count, start date, end date, or price per GPU-hour.
+Update the node count, start date, end date, or price per GPU-hour.

 3